How a Missing useCallback Triggered 10,000 API Requests Per Minute in Production

 }

 "The bug wasn't a timer.
-It was React's referential equality check doing exactly what it's supposed to — and an unstable closure doing exactly what closures do.
+It was React's referential equality check doing exactly what it's supposed to, and an unstable closure doing exactly what closures do.
 Correct behaviour, catastrophic outcome."

-At 420 active sessions on the product listing page, each generating 23.5 req/sec once any search interaction occurred: 420 × 23.5 = 9,870 req/sec.
-The monitoring math finally matched the observed 10,400 req/min spike.
+At 420 active sessions on the product listing page, each generating 23.5 req/sec the moment any search interaction happened: 420 × 23.5 ≈ 9,870 req/sec.
+The math finally matched the 10,400 req/min spike.

 Fix Architecture — Three Layers